JesseKPhillips/USA-Constitution/Constitution.md

 To provide for calling forth the Militia to execute the Laws of the Union, suppress Insurrections and repel Invasions;

+To limit, regulate, and prohibit the labor of persons under eighteen years of age;

 To provide for organizing, arming, and disciplining, the Militia, and for governing such Part of them as may be employed in the Service of the United States, reserving to the States respectively, the Appointment of the Officers,